Road Trip: Otter Tail County

 Glendalough State Park rents four year-round camper cabins in the main campground and two year-round yurts that are two miles away.
 One of the yurts sleeps seven and one sleeps three.
 There's a dock, but the water is shallow and weedy.
 Bring insect repellent.

-Five miles west of Battle Lake, Xanadu Island B&B is a 1920 stone and wood lodge on a seven-acre island, reached by bridge.
+Five miles west of Battle Lake, the Hideaway at Xanadu Island is a 1920 stone and wood lodge on a seven-acre island, reached by bridge.

 In Ottertail, Thumper Pond is a large, full-service golf resort.